Gaming Industry Outlook: Gaming Sector Expansion Continues at Slower Pace, Executive Sentiment Remains Positive

 - The Future Conditions Index is based in part on Oxford Economics’ outlook for the economy:

 - The economy is expected to experience a mild recession starting in the Q4 2023.
 This view reflects three key forces expected to cause growth to weaken into year-end.
 The peak impact of the Fed’s tightening is yet to come on the economy, fiscal policy is set to switch from a boost to a drag, and there are growing headwinds to household incomes from a deteriorating labor market and the resumption of student loan payments.

 - Each of the economic drivers in the Future Conditions Index (disposable income growth, household net worth and consumer spending) are expected to decline in real terms during the fourth quarter of 2023 before improving in the first half of 2024.

 Gaming Executive Panel

-- The Gaming Executive Panel comprises primarily AGA member CEOs.
-Respondents were selected to represent the breadth of the casino gaming sector and segmented across three primary categories: casinos operators and owners, gaming equipment suppliers, and iGaming and/or sportsbook operators.
+- The Gaming Executive Panel consists of senior-level AGA member executives selected to represent the breadth of the casino gaming sector.
+Respondents were segmented across three primary categories: casinos operators and owners, gaming equipment suppliers and iGaming and/or sportsbook operators.

-- The Q3 2021 survey was conducted August 16-September 14, 2021.
-A total of 24 executives responded, including executives at the major international and domestic gaming companies, tribal gaming operators, single unit casino operators, major gaming equipment suppliers, and major iGaming and/or sports betting operators.
+- The Q3 2023 survey was conducted between August 28 and September 6, 2023.
+A total of 33 executives responded, including executives at the major international and domestic gaming companies, tribal gaming operators, single unit casino operators, major gaming equipment suppliers, and major iGaming and/or sports betting operators.